christophercheng/Crushmaven/README.md

 They were notified if any of their marked attractions was mutually attracted to them.
 And they could send messages to one another within the site.

 Note: Beginning in 2017, OkCupid has since implemented a similar line-up feature when a user receives a new like.
-The user is notified that one of the a handful of users likes them, and they are given the chance to select any they find attractive.
+The user is notified that one of a handful of users likes them.
+They are given the chance to select any that they find attractive, and they are notified if the feeling is mutual.
 It's currently known as "Double-take".

 ---
 THE LINEUP'S SOCIAL ALGORITHM: